raspberrypilearning/gbic-peer-instruction-2/en/step_4.md

-## Producing effective Multiple Choice Questions
+## Multiple Choice Questions in Peer Instruction

 In the animation you saw in Session 1, you were shown this example of an Multiple Choice Question (MCQ)